Please note: this section especially is just my opinion, driven by my own experience at Fort Gordon, GA in 2017. Yours may be very different.

 Get the required transition tasks out of the way ASAP.

 You’ll probably be required to sit down with a commander, who may try and talk you out of leaving, or express doubts in your plan.
-Generally, if that leader were optimistic about his/her own future as a civilian, they wouldn’t be lecturing you as a commander right now.
+Generally, if that leader were optimistic about his/her own future as a civilian, or shared your values and priorities, they wouldn’t be lecturing you as a commander right now.

 SFL-TAP is a vital program to take care of the average soldier/sailor/marine getting out, often without an education or without marketable skills.